Does Zyppah Work or Is Jimmy Wrong?

 You've seen the ads.
 You've heard the loud, repetitive pitches from "Zyppah Jimmy."
-But is the Zyppah the snoring solution that you're been searching for or just another gimmick?
+But is the Zyppah the snoring solution that you've been searching for or just another gimmick?
 The money-back guarantee seems like a no-lose proposition, but are there any hidden downsides to trying the Zyppah?
 Here is Dr. Krainin's in-depth analysis and review of this popular snoring aid.

 What is Zyppah and what sets it apart from other snoring appliances on the market?

 The Zyppah (pronounced "ZEE -pa") Stop Snoring Hybrid Oral Appliance entered the already-crowded snoring aid market in 2012.
-The name is "HappyZ" spelled backwards - as in the type of ZZZs you get from quality sleep.
+The name is "HappyZ" spelled backward - as in the type of ZZZs you get from quality sleep.
 Developed by dentist Dr. Jonathan Greenburg, the device touts a unique dual-mechanism approach to snoring treatment:

 - mandibular advancement, i.e. pushing the lower jaw forward - all oral snoring devices and oral appliances for sleep apnea offer this.